 I believe that when we create from the heart and soul, our energy and intention is transferred and embedded into the artwork.
 This type of art becomes sacred and special; holding a personal type of magic for the creator.

-For quite a few years I made “vision cards” which are small piece of art in card form, that represent my word.
+In previous years I’ve made “vision cards” which are small pieces of art in card form, that represent my word.

 I even turned one of the cards into a small wall hanginging so I could hang it on the wall and look at it every day.

 Another year I made a book cover for my sketchbook which I use just about every day, so I never forgot my word.

 I also sometimes like to dig deeper by making small journals that use a single word.
 This concept challenges you you to consider what a journal really is, and is the next video workshop I’ll be presenting in Creative Art’n’Soul Journaling.
 You can find more details about Creative Art’n’Soul here.

 Last year I made a mixed media wall hanging with a tiny journal to hold my word.
 This was so much fun I turned it into an online class.
 You can find details about it here.